NikhilsCodeHub/RepData_PeerAssessment1/PA1_template.md

 ```

-c.
+__c__.
 Lets calculate the mean and median of Total Steps per day for the new dataset.

 ```r